thehighnibble/thehighnibble.github.io/docs/imsai8080/README.md

 - **DZLR:** - implementation of the Cromemco Dazzler graphics display
 - **ACC:** - implementation the Cromemco 88-CCC Cyclops Camera Controller and 88-ACC Cyclops camera (using the web camera attached to the machine running the browser)
 - **JS1:** - implementation of the Cromemco D+7A I/O including JS-1 joystick emulation (from connected USB joystick)
+- **PTR:** & **TAPE:** - paper tape reader/punch and paper tape library for local storage of paper tapes.
+A file can also be copied (drag-and-drop) from your local machine to the the reader or the library.

 You can see what they look like in these screen-shots.